- Search The Registry

 From Spruce Grove, Alberta, Grant Scott Fuhr was born to a Black Canadian father and Enoch Cree Canadian mother.
 He was adopted by parents Betty Wheeler and Robert Fuhr and raised in Spruce Grove, Alberta.
 In the mid-1970s, Fuhr played for the Enoch Tomahawks' hockey team.
 In 1979, at the age of seventeen, Fuhr joined the Victoria Cougars of the WHL.
 After two outstanding seasons, including the league championship and a trip to the Memorial Cup in 1981, Fuhr was drafted eighth overall by the Edmonton Oilers in the 1981 NHL Entry Draft.

 Fuhr played ten seasons for the Oilers, where he was part of one of the most formidable goaltending tandems in history.
 Edmonton won the Stanley Cup four times in five seasons (1983-84 through '87-88).
 Fuhr was also involved with the infamous goal where Steve Smith scored on his net to cost the Oilers the '86 playoffs against the Calgary Flames.
 Fuhr was injured and did not play in the 1990 playoffs when the Oilers won for the fifth time.
 In 1987, he played in goal for the NHL All-Stars in the Rendezvous '87 series games against the Soviet National Team.
-In 1987-88, Fuhr backstopped Canada to a victory at the Canada Cup, playing in all nine games, then in 75 regular seasons and 19 playoff games.
+In 1987-88, Fuhr backstopped Canada to a victory at the Canada Cup, playing in all nine games, then 75 regular seasons and 19 playoff games.

 He also played in the National Hockey League All-Star Game in 1984, 1985, 1986, 1988, and 1989.
 Fuhr's playoff success fed into his reputation as the supreme clutch goaltender of his era, and there was a period from 1987 through at least 1989 where Fuhr was often called "the best goaltender in the world ."The NHL suspended Fuhr for 59 games of the 1990–91 season.
 Fuhr had come forward about his drug use after spending two weeks in a counseling center in Florida.
-He admitted that he used "a substance" (not specifying whether it was cocaine) for some seven years or most of the period that the Oilers rested at the top of the NHL.
+He admitted that he used "a substance" (not specifying whether it was cocaine) for seven years or most of the time that the Oilers rested at the top of the NHL.